DauletBai/qar-mvp/docs/architecture.md

 ⸻

-## 15. Target for QAR-Core v0.4
+## 16. Target for QAR-Core v0.5

-With qarsim, richer control flow, and baseline formal hooks in place, the next milestone focuses on system integration:
+With the streaming DMEM interface, CSR/trap skeleton, and richer DevKit in place, the next milestone focuses on synthesis-grade behavior:

-- **ISA/Flow control** — add the remaining branch/jump primitives (`BGE`, `BGEU`, `JALR` offsets with register indirection) plus rudimentary trap/CSR stubs.
+- **Pipeline & hazards** — explore a two-stage pipeline (IF/EX) or lightweight microcode so loads/stores no longer freeze fetch, and document how hazards/interlocks will work.
-- **Memory interface** — define and implement an external data-memory handshake (AXI-lite style) so the core can plug into FPGA testbenches without touching internal RAM.
+- **CSR/interrupt depth** — add `CSRRS/CSRRC`, `MRET`, and a basic interrupt entry/exit so ECALL/IRQ flows can round-trip.
-- **Pipeline prep** — document the single-cycle hazards that will need attention, then experiment with a simple two-stage pipeline or microcode-friendly scheduler.
+- **Instruction-memory interface** — expose a handshake for instruction fetch (or an optional instruction cache) so the core can natively bind to FPGA block RAMs.
-- **Tooling** — extend `qarsim` with assembler conveniences (labels, numeric expressions, includes) and bundle multiple example programs under `devkit/examples/`.
+- **Verification automation** — broaden SymbiYosys coverage beyond the register file (ALU/datapath modules) and hook the regression + formal runs into CI (GitHub Actions).